-Judge Pandora Jones-Glover was born in Charleston County on May 16, 1973.
+Judge Pandora Jones-Glover was born in Charleston County in 1973.
 She is the oldest of four children born to James Nick, Jr. and Ruby Jones Nick.
 She is the granddaughter of the late Mr. and Mrs. Alonzo Wigfall of Mt.
 Pleasant, South Carolina, Mrs. Iver Nick and the late Mr. James Nick, Sr. of Huger, South Carolina.

 Judge Jones-Glover received her Bachelor of Arts Degree in History and Political Science from Clemson University in 1995.
 She received her Juris Doctorate from the University of Arkansas, School of Law in 2000.
 While at the University of Arkansas, School of Law Judge Jones-Glover served as the president of the Black Law Students Association, clerk of the Phi Alpha Delta Legal Fraternity, member of the Public Interest Law Foundation, and federal judicial extern for the U.S. District Court, Western District of Arkansas.